sinceresu/pypraat/Readme.md

 # PyPratt_Clip

-      Pratt like python tool specially adapted for keyword clipping.
+      A pratt like python tool specially adapted for keyword clipping.
 ---------------------

 ## Requirement